 Entering into a debt arrangement scheme adversely affects your credit file.
 It remains on your credit record for six years, and can make obtaining credit or further borrowing difficult during this time and beyond.

 You deed to owe more than one debt

 One of the eligibility requirements for DAS is that you owe more than one debt.
 This means that if a single creditor is owed a large amount, you’ll be ineligible for the scheme and may have to consider alternative options.

 If you would like to find out more about the debt arrangement scheme and how it could help you escape debt, Scotland Debt Solutions are here to provide professional advice and guidance.
-We specialise in helping Scottish residents out of debt, and offer free consultations at any of our four offices around Scotland.
+We specialise in helping Scottish residents out of debt, and offer free consultations at any of our five offices around Scotland.

 Your personal credit score plays an important part in securing new loans and credit, and can affect your financial life for better or worse.
 Lenders use the information in your credit file to determine whether you present a high risk of default, and if your credit score is low, you may find it difficult to […]

 Credit unions offer a range of financial products including current accounts, savings accounts, and loans, and can be a good alternative to banks and building societies whilst also helping your cash flow.
 There are credit unions all around the UK, almost 100 of them operating in Scotland.
 They’re not always widely advertised, however, and although […]

 It’s a worrying situation when you realise your outgoings exceed your income, and it can be difficult to prevent debt in this situation, but there are solid steps you can take to get back on track – you just need to act quickly.
 Increasing your income or reducing the money going out are essentially what […]

 If you’ve lost your job, state benefits and tax credits can provide vital financial support to see you through this tough time and help you avoid taking on too much debt while you look for more work.
 As far as your old employment is concerned, it’s important that you check your final wage slip to […]